kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/23 - Maghaven VII (9-28-25).md

 	- 30 lbs of dragon scales - can sell for 900g total
 	- Greatsword of Wounding - 1900g, we traded in the +1 gs for 500g off.
 	- Blue Alchemy - 960g
-	- Saddle of the Cavalier - 830g
+	- Saddle of the Cavalier - 830g x2
 	- Lantern of Revealing - 520g
-	-
+	- Glamoured studded leather - 3200g